bhklab/handbook/docs/software_development/Languages/R/MultiAssayExperiment.md

         |-- sampleMap (which patient → which sample in each assay)

 ## When to MultiAssayExperiment
-You can create a MultiAssayExperiment object if you have a multiomics dataset (RNA, DNA mutation data, proteomics) for the same or overlapping sets of samples, and if you want to apply multi-omics integration methods, ML models, or visualizations that require synchronized datasets.
+You can create a MultiAssayExperiment object if you have a multiomics dataset (RNA-seq, mutation, proteomics data) for the same or overlapping sets of samples, and if you want to apply multi-omics integration methods, ML models, or visualizations that require synchronized datasets.

 ## Installation requirement

-R with version > 4.5
+R (version "4.5")

         if (!require("BiocManager", quietly = TRUE))
             install.packages("BiocManager")